rtomasa/MkDocs_RePlay/docs/about.md

   ![RTA Logo](img/rta.png){width="150"}
 </figure>

-My name is Rubén Tomás (AKA RTA or rTomas).
+My name is Rubén Tomás Alonso (AKA RTA or rTomas).
 I'm a C, Python, HTML/JavaScript programmer with focus on creating custom frontends for Raspberry Pi devices.
 I also contribute on the development and bugfixing of several core emulators, Linux kernel, drivers, and more.

 BTW I'm also the creator of RGB-Pi OS 1/2/4!